Frenkie14/Agrifood-Survey/README.md

 If you find this repo is helpful, please consider giving this repo a ⭐ and citing:

 ```
-@article{chen2023revolutionizing,
+@article{chen2024agrifoodsurveys,
-  title={Revolutionizing agrifood systems with artificial intelligence: a survey},
+  title={Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities},
-  author={Chen, Tao and Lv, Liang and Wang, Di and Zhang, Jing and Yang, Yue and Zhao, Zeyang and Wang, Chen and Guo, Xiaowei and Chen, Hao and Wang, Qingye and others},
+  author={Chen, Tao and Lv, Liang and Wang, Di and Zhang, Jing and Yang, Yue and Zhao, Zeyang and Wang, Chen and Guo, Xiaowei and Chen, Hao and Wang, Qingye and Xu, Yufei and Zhang, Qiming and Du, Bo and Zhang, Liangpei and Tao, Dacheng},
   journal={arXiv preprint arXiv:2305.01899},
-  year={2023}
+  year={2024}
 }
 ```